jcannon04/jcannon04.github.io/102/class03/README.md

 **Undo a Committed Snapshot**

 `git revert HEAD` will "undo" the latest commit.
-It actually creates a new commit, appends it and rolls the back the changes from an specified commit in this case `HEAD`.
+It actually creates a new commit, appends it and rolls back the changes from an specified commit in this case `HEAD`.
 Any commit in the history of the repo can be specified.

 **Unmodifying a file**